-You drink your first of many cups of coffee for the day.
+You then drink your first of many cups of coffee for the day.

-You entered the shower room and stood under the flowing water above your head, wondering about different scenarios.
-What could have been if I had chosen differently?
+You entered the shower room and stood under the cold, flowing water above your head, wondering about different life scenarios and missed opportunities.

-You dressed up for work.
-You wore that uncomfortable sleeves, pants that barely fit, black shoes desperately waiting to be replaced, and a backpack carrying your office laptop.
+You dressed up for work and wore uncomfortable long sleeves, pants that barely fit, black shoes desperately waiting to be replaced, and a backpack carrying your office laptop.

 You rode the jeepney.
 The next is the bus, followed by the van.
-Three rides to the office, asking yourself just how much time you are wasting in traffic?
+Three rides just to the office, and you ask yourself how much time you waste in traffic.

-You arrived at the office 10mins late, drenched in sweat.
-You sat in your cubicle while starting up your computer and counting the hours before you could go home.
+You arrived at the office 10 mins late and drenched in sweat.
+You sit in your personalized cubicle while staring at your screen while your computer starts and begin counting the hours before you can go home.

 You went to the pantry and got that free cup of coffee—the second of many.

-You sit at your desk, doing the usual routine of looking busy.
+You sit at your desk, doing the usual routine of looking busy when people are around you.
 Opening another site in your browser and quickly pressing the alt+tab button just as your supervisor passes you.

-Lunchtime.
-A time to talk with your colleagues.
-You asked how they spent their weekends, only to find out that you were all doing the same – watching movies, surfing the internet, washing clothes, and sleeping.
-Nothing productive or worthwhile.
+Then there is the lunchtime - the time to talk with your colleagues.
+You asked how they spent their weekends, only to find out that you were all doing the same - watching movies, surfing the internet, washing clothes, and getting some extra sleep.
+Nothing productive or truly worthwhile.

-One hour after lunch, you grab another cup of coffee – to give you that aroma and warmth – the feeling of a hug to keep you awake for the rest of the day.
+One hour after lunch, you grab another cup of coffee to give you the aroma and warmth - the feeling of a hug to keep you awake for the rest of the day.

-Another four hours of work, if lucky.
+You then looked at your watch and saw just another four hours - if lucky.
 Additional working hours, if not.

-You finally stood out of your chair for the last time during the day and bid farewell to your officemate.
-He is still busy with the workload given to him as a gift for taking two days off.
+Finally, you stood out of your chair for the last time during the day and bid farewell to your officemate, who is still busy with the workload he received for taking two days off.

-You walked almost a kilometer going to the jeepney stand.
-You fall in line, waiting for the jeepney, the van, the bus, or the train.
+As you step out of the door, you realize you’ll walk a kilometer to the jeepney stand while waiting in line for the jeepney, followed by a van, then a bus or train.
 Everywhere you go, you have to stand and wait in line.

-You finally arrived home at 8 o’clock in the evening.
-You eat dinner in your favorite fast-food restaurant before retiring to bed.
+You arrived near your house at 8 in the evening to eat dinner in your favorite fast food restaurant before finally going home and retiring to bed.

-You watched a couple of episodes and scrolled down on your favorite social media before finally falling asleep at midnight.
+You then watched a few episodes on Netflix and scrolled down on your favorite social media before finally falling asleep at midnight.

 The only motivation to work is the salary given once or twice a month.
-Packaged with fifteen paid time offs during the year, HMO, and promises of a bonus.
+Packaged with fifteen paid time offs during the year, HMO, bonuses, and promises of a promotion or raise.

-You then spend your next salary today.
-Confident that you will always have another after a few days.
+You then spend your next salary today, confident you will always have another after a few days.

-So the question you should answer is, “what can you do?”
+The question now is, "What can you do?"

 The rat race is perennial if you let it take control of your life.

 You need to find that passion everyone is talking about and realize that the world can be as small or as large as you let it be.
-Trust in God’s plan that everything will eventually fall into place.
+Trust in God's plan that everything will be alright and eventually fall into place.